instructure/canvas-data-cli/README.md

 canvasDataCli sync -c path/to/config.js
 ```

 This will start the sync process.
-On the first sync, it will look through all the data exports and download only the latest version of any tables that are not

-marked as `partial` and will download any files from older exports to complete a partial table.

-On subsequent executions, it will check for newest data exports after the last recorded export, delete any old tables if the table is NOT a `partial` table and will append new files for partial tables.
+The sync process uses the `sync` api endpoint to get a list of all the files.
+If the file does

+not exist, it will download it.
+Otherwise, it will skip the file.
+After downloading all files, it will delete any unexpected files

+in the directory to remove old data.

+On subsequent executions, it will only download the files it doesn't have.

+This process is also resumeable, if for whatever reason you have issues, it should restart and download only the files

+that previously failed.
+One of the ways to make this more safe is that it downloads the file to a temporary name and

+renames it once the process is finished.
+This may leave around `gz.tmp` files, but they should get deleted automatically once

+you have a successful run.

 If you run this daily, you should keep all of your data from Canvas Data up to date.